Lakers vs. Warriors: Betting Trends, Record ATS, Home/Road Splits

 Additional Warriors Insights & Trends

-- Golden State has gone 5-5 in its past 10 contests, with a 4-6 record against the spread in that span.
+- Golden State has a 5-5 record against the spread while going 6-4 overall over its last 10 games.

-- In their past 10 games, the Warriors have gone over the total five times.
+- The Warriors have hit the over in five of their last 10 outings.

 Lakers vs. Warriors Betting Splits